Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Lions stats and trends

+- Detroit has played 15 games, with 10 wins against the spread.

-- The Lions have an against the spread record of 7-2 in their nine games when underdogs by 7.5 points or more this year.
+- This season, the Lions have an against-the-spread record of 7-2 in their nine games as an underdog of 7.5 points or more.

-- Detroit's games this season have hit the over in 33.3% of its opportunities (five times in 15 games with a set point total).
+- Detroit's games this season have gone over the total in five out of 15 opportunities (33.3%).

-- Detroit is 3-0 against the spread and 2-1 overall in games when it records more than 20.5 points.
+- Detroit is 3-0 against the spread and 2-1 overall when the team puts up more than 20.5 points.

 Home and road insights

-- At home this year, Seattle is 2-5 overall and 3-4 against the spread.
+- At home this season, Seattle is 2-5 overall and 3-4 against the spread.

-- In three of seven games at home this year, Seattle has gone over the total.
+- This year, Seattle has hit the over in three of seven home games.

 - The average point total in Seahawks home games this season is 46.4 points, 4.9 more than this contest's over/under (41.5).

-- This year, in eight away games, Detroit has hit the over twice.
+- Detroit has hit the over twice in eight road games this year.

 - Lions away games this season average 44.8 total points, 3.3 more than this contest's over/under (41.5).